This bulgogi rice bowl is an easy one-dish meal! The recipe adds extra veggies and sauce to make it a well balanced one-dish meal.

-To make this rice bowl with bulgogi, you will need to add a little bit more sauce when cooking the marinated meat, depending on how much sauce you want mixed in your rice.
-Usually anchovy broth is used for that extra sauce, but you can also use beef broth or even water.
-Make sure to season the broth not to dilute the seasoning of the meat.
+I add a little bit more sauce when cooking the marinated meat, depending on how much sauce you want mixed in your rice.
+Anchovy broth or dasima broth is great for that extra sauce, but you can simply use water if you like.
+Make sure to season the broth/water not to dilute the seasoning of the meat.

-Bulgogi Deopbap (Bulgogi Rice Bowl)
+Bulgogi Deopbap (Bulgogi Rice Bowl)Main

 - 2 scallions cut into 2-inch pieces